KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * saved password metadata and encrypted password vault entries
 * imported Chromium extension metadata for extensions the user chooses to load
 * imported ProtonVPN profile metadata for valid `.conf` files the user chooses to add
+* toolbar visibility
 * bookmark bar visibility
+* selected shell theme
 * per-site permission settings
 * optional Music Player opt-in state and chosen folder
 * cached search results and suggestions used by the internal home/search page
+* install-linked path metadata used to track custom or external-drive installs and related local update preferences

 The persisted browser-state payload is compressed before being written to disk.
 When Electron safe storage is available, that payload is also protected with OS-backed encryption.
 If OS-backed protection is unavailable, the runtime can fall back to credential-backed AES-GCM protection when available.
 If neither protection path is available, the payload is still stored locally in compressed form.